 Large, luscious fruits with superior flavor profile.
 Discovered near the Green River in Hart County, KY.
-Selected by Carol Friedman in 1998.
 Neal Peterson and Ron Powell both agree this is one of their favorite cultivars and say it has wonderful flavor, some say with a cinnamon aftertaste.
-Productive, high quality and has no bitterness or aftertaste.
+Productive, high quality, exceptional flavor and has no bitterness or aftertaste.
 Little to no Phylosticta infections on the leaves or fruit.
 Few seeds.
 Good producer.
-Firmer texture than most.
+Firmer texture than most; not goopy.
 Good shipping potential.
+Selected by Carol Friedman in 1998.

 Pollination: An Ultra-Select seedling pawpaw or any other grafted cultivar or seedling pawpaw tree will pollinate it.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.